jamieadams-nerd/cryptography/FIPS-GIT-README.md

+My motivation for doing this research was when I tried to use an elliptcal curve algorithm when sitting up my "git" confugraiotn on a RHEL 10 platform with the kernel mode in FIPS.

 This guide provides a step-by-step workflow for configuring a FIPS-compliant Linux system to securely work with GitHub.
 It covers detecting FIPS mode, generating and configuring RSA SSH keys for authentication, creating GPG keys for signing commits, adding keys to GitHub, initializing repositories, pushing signed commits, and troubleshooting common issues.
 Following these procedures ensures that all Git operations are secure, cryptographically compliant, and verifiable, making it easier for developers to maintain code integrity and work safely in environments with strict compliance requirements.

 # Overview

 This guide outlines how to configure a FIPS-compliant Linux system to work with GitHub, including generating and using SSH and GPG keys, signing commits, and troubleshooting common issues.

 The main procedures covered are:
 * FIPS Mode Detection
 * Check if the system is running in FIPS mode to ensure only approved cryptographic algorithms are used.
 * Helps avoid errors when generating keys or connecting to GitHub.